 They are frost sensitive below 32oF (0oC) and suit Zones 10-11 for outdoor growing.

-The fruits are large round and green and have excellent flavour.
+The fruits are large round and green and have excellent flavor.

-Both Hass and Reed avocado varieties are known to provide a decent crop when grown without a pollinating partner.
+Hass and Reed avocado varieties are known to produce a decent crop when grown without a pollinating partner.

 Holiday variety is a semi-dwarf variety that grows to 12-15 ft (3.6-4.5 m).
 It’s an attractive tree with a distinctive weeping canopy.